Mastering Intraday Trading with the 20 EMA Strategy: A Comprehensive Guide

 What is the 20 EMA?

-The Exponential Moving Average (EMA) is a type of moving average that prioritizes recent prices, making it more responsive to new market information compared to the Simple Moving Average (SMA).
-The "20" in the 20 EMA represents the number of periods (in this case, 5-minute intervals) used to calculate the average.
+The Exponential Moving Average (EMA) is a type of moving average that gives more weight to recent price data, making it more responsive to current market movements compared to the Simple Moving Average (SMA).

 Why Use the 20 EMA?